sanity-io/asset-utils/_README.template.md

 # @sanity/asset-utils

-Reusable utility functions for dealing with image and file assets in Sanity
+Reusable utility functions for dealing with image and file assets in Sanity.

+> [!IMPORTANT]
+> This package does _not_ resolve any information from the Sanity APIs - it does no asynchronous operations and only has the information that you pass it.
+You cannot, for instance, get the LQIP, BlurHash, image palette and similar information without requesting it from the Sanity API.

 ## Installing